 - Moderate alcohol and caffeine intake before bed.

-- Implement a pre-sleep routine, e.g. have a bath, do a ‘brain dump’, practice relaxing breathing exercises, turn off all electrical devices an hour before going to bed.
+- Implement a pre-sleep routine, e.g. have a bath, do a ‘brain dump’ (write down anything you're worried about or that you have to do the next day), practice relaxing diaphragmatic breathing exercises, turn off all electrical devices an hour before going to bed.

 - If you must use an electronic device before bed, install a program such as f.lux to reduce your exposure to blue spectrum light which interferes with melatonin production.